 Recognizing the importance of ongoing learning Stanford is pleased to offer additional pathways to education and credentials for our graduates.
 We are proud of our partnerships with other educational institutions and certification/licensing bodies as they provide an opportunity for our students to further their education and/or acquire additional credentials such as licenses to support employment.
-Here is brief history highlighting our growth.
+Here is the brief history highlighting our growth.

 2003: Opening Day

 Stanford International College in North York enrolls students into the Hospitality and Tourism Management program.

 Stanford opens a second GTA campus in Leaside.
 Designed to support new Skills Training programs, the facility is equipped with practical labs to support hands-on-training for the NEW Gas Technician, Welding and Robotics programs.

 As an added convenience to our students, Stanford becomes an authorized testing center for the Technical Standards and Safety Authority (TSSA) as well as an accredited Welder test center for the Canadian Welding Bureau (CWB).

 Eventually the need for a campus west of the GTA became apparent and so in 2008 a third campus was opened in Mississauga.
 Focusing on Skilled Trades, the campus initially offered the Gas Technician program enrolling students from Niagara, Hamilton, Guelph and Brampton.
 Presently the campus offers Gas and Welding programs and is also a testing centre for TSSA and CWB.

 A fourth campus (and 2nd in Mississauga) opens in early 2010.
 Located literally ‘around the corner’ from the existing Skilled Trades campus, the new campus offers Business, Technology and Healthcare programs.